tiptoppress/category-posts-widget/README.md

 Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.

 ### Term and Category based Posts Widget
-It's the premium version and available at on <a target="_blank" href="http://tiptoppress.com/">Tip Top Press</a> created for big Wordpress sites.
+It's the premium version and available on <a target="_blank" href="http://tiptoppress.com/">Tip Top Press</a> created for big Wordpress sites.

 ### Premium features
 * "Post List Alterations"